 Umbrella Street

-One of the most picturesque sites in Puerto Plata is this gorgeous street lined with cafes and bars, covered by dozens of rainbow-colored umbrellas effortlessly suspended in the air.
-This is one of the most photographed spots in Puerto Plata, so be prepared to see plenty of other tourists around.
+One of the most picturesque sites in Puerto Plata is this gorgeous street.
+It is not only lined with cafes and bars, but it is also shaded by dozens of rainbow umbrellas effortlessly suspended in the air.

 Amber Cove

-A cruise center and port on the Bay of Maimon, Amber Cove was created to reopen Puerto Plata as a destination for cruise ships to dock for the first time in 30 years.
-The terminal features lodging and retail stores, so even if you are not coming from a cruise, you can still stay in the area and have fun exploring the resort-style atmosphere of Amber Cove.
+The terminal features lodging and retail stores, so even if you are not coming from the cruise ship, you can still stay in the area and have fun exploring the resort-style atmosphere of Amber Cove.

 Malecón de Puerto Plata

-Walking along the Malecón de Puerto Plata should be on everyone’s list of things to do.
-The boardwalk stretches along white sandy beaches, and there is always something worth seeing no matter when you go.
 You can watch or join volleyball games in the park during the day, or check it out at night when music, bars, and crowds of people bring the boardwalk to life.
 If you go for a morning walk, you’ll be able to see a spectacular sunrise over the ocean.

 Mount Isabel de Torres

-Almost a half mile above Puerto Plata, Mount Isabel de Torres offers unmatched views of the ocean and beaches below, as well as the surrounding landscape.
-You can choose to hike or take a cable car to the top, where you will find not only incredible views, but also beautiful botanical gardens and a giant statue of Christ the Redeemer, one of Puerto Plata’s many iconic landmarks.
+You can choose to hike or take a cable car to the top, where you will find not only incredible views, but also a beautiful botanical garden and a giant statue of Christ the Redeemer, one of Puerto Plata’s iconic landmarks.

 Casa de la Cultura

-This beautiful, three-story Victorian-style building sits across from Puerto Plata’s Central Park and offers lovely panoramic views of the park and central square.
-Originally used as a meeting place for revolutionaries, the building now serves as a spot for cultural events, as well as providing a home for an art gallery and a historic Spanish library.
+Originally used as a meeting place for revolutionaries, the building now serves as a spot for cultural events, as well as a home for an art gallery and a historic Spanish library.
 If you are interested in the cultural history of Puerto Plata, this is a great place to visit!

 Central Park

-Known as Parque Independencia to the locals, Central Park is a beautiful place to visit in Puerto Plata.
 The square sits right in the heart of Puerto Plata and is framed by royal palm trees and Victorian architecture on all sides.
-People stop to relax in this urban park throughout the day and it is a great place to set off on a tour of the city, with its abundance of restaurants, cafes, and museums nearby to get started!
+People stop to relax in this urban park throughout the day, and with its abundance of restaurants, cafes, and museums, it is a great place to set off on a tour of the city.

 Related Posts: Excellence Punta Cana All-Inclusive